amplitude/amplitude-docs/content/collections/api/en/http-v2.md

 ### Headers

-To send data to Amplitude Http V2 API, a `Content-Type` header must be set to `application/json`.
+To send data to Amplitude HTTP V2 API, a `Content-Type` header must be set to `application/json`.

 ### Body parameters